GoonerM466/iptvboss-support-agent/docs/faq/03_tinyurl_epg_but_no_m3u.md

 1. Verify both **Dropbox/Google Drive AND TinyURL API credentials** are configured
 2. Check IPTVBoss logs for upload errors
-3. Delete existing cloud files from your cloud storage website
+3. Delete existing cloud files from your cloud storage website (will force generation of new links)
 4. Re-output your layout's playlist (.m3u) and EPG
 5. Check your cloud storage to confirm **both files uploaded** before checking TinyURL links